tokkonopapa/WordPress-IP-Geo-Block/README.md

 4. Support membership `Anyone can register` and [BuddyPress][BuddyPress] to reduce registration and BuddyPress spam.

-5. HTTP Response code can be selected as `403 Forbidden` to deny access pages, `404 Not Found` to hide pages or even `200 OK` to redirect to the top page.
+5. HTTP Response code can be selectable as `403 Forbidden` to deny access pages, `404 Not Found` to hide pages or even `200 OK` to redirect to the top page.
+You can also have a custom `403.php` in your theme template directory or child theme directory to fit your theme.

 6. Referer suppressor for external link.
 When you click an external hyperlink on admin screen, http referer will be eliminated to hide a footprint of your